 The Chester Inn State Historic Site & Museum was first built as an inn in 1797, but now serves as a museum showcasing the history of Jonesborough from 1779 to the present.
 You'll find exhibits about the history of the Chester Inn, what Jonesborough looked like in the 1850s, the 1873 cholera epidemic and more.
 Upstairs, you'll find an historic parlor and dining room decorated in the Victorian era style of the late 1800s.

 Learn about train travel at the Chuckey Railroad Depot Museum, the former Southern Railway train depot.
 The town's railroad legacy is told through exhibits, artifacts, maps and photographs.
 You also can't miss seeing the restored Southern Railway caboose on display outside.

 Dig into true Tennessee culinary delights at Jonesborough Locally Grown where goods are sourced from no more than 100 miles away.
 Visit Downtown Sweet, a chocolate lover's dream where handcrafted sweets resemble miniature works of art.
 Pick up locally-made treasures at Mill Spring Makers Market that features over 40 local artists and craftsmen's wares.
-You'll find have-to-have fashions at Kaley's & Co., Mauk's of Jonesborough and Bewitched Boutique.
+You'll find have-to-have fashions at Kaley's & Co., Mauk's of Jonesborough and Crafty Peddler.